 In some cases, the attackers also threaten to delete or release the encrypted files if the ransom is not paid within a certain time frame.
 Any attempt to remove the ransomware from your device without paying the ransom will result in the encrypted files being permanently lost.

 With that said, simply paying the ransom does not guarantee that you will get your files back.
-In fact, the majority of the time, victims who pay the ransom never end up receiving the decryption key from the attackers.
+The majority of the time, victims who pay the ransom never end up receiving the decryption key from the attackers.

 And it’s not just PC or Windows users who have reason to worry.
 Today’s ransomware can infect just about any internet-capable device, including Macs, iPhones, Android smartphones, and even smart TVs.